 Deer and antlers like to scratch their body on the rough surface of the tree.
 This improves the blood circulation in their muscle and also helps them get rid of any pest stuck to their body.

 These vigorous rubs cause vertical scrapes and shreds the bark of the tree.
-Other animals like bear also rub on the tree, but due to its distinctive smell, you can tell which animal scratched its back on the tree.
+Other animals like bears also rub on the tree, but due to its distinctive smell, you can tell which animal scratched its back on the tree.

 Another way to determine if deer visited your garden is by looking at its dropping.
-Deer poops are in elongated pellets shape which many people confuse with the rabbit droppings.
+Deer poops are in elongated pellets shape which many people confuse with rabbit droppings.

 But deer dropping has a distinctive smell and pellets are clumped together due to deer feeding on lush green shoots, leaves, grass, and fruits.

-Natural Ways to Deter Deer: Deer Repellent Plants
+Natural Ways To Deter Deer: Deer Repellent Plants

-1. Flowering spurge
+1. Flowering Spurge

-By planting in the middle of your other herbs and plants, it will blend in and act as deer deterrent to keep the deer away from munching other plants.
+By planting in the middle of your other herbs and plants, it will blend in and act as a deer deterrent to keep the deer away from munching other plants.

 Serviceberry is an excellent addition to any garden.
 It blooms in early May, and a little white flower grows all over the tree.
 It does not become very tall which makes it an ideal small size plant to have in even a tiny garden.

-Twinleaf is a spring growing flower and grown in limestone soils.
+Twinleaf is a spring-growing flower and grown in limestone soils.
 It grows up to 8 inches tall when it starts flowering but reaches 18 inches by the time its fruit ripens.

 Due to its smaller size and proper blending with other flowers, it can be planted with other plants.